The NWT is open to leisure travel. See information on COVID-19 travel guidelines

 Tuktut Nogait National Park is so remote that some years, no one goes there.
 It's perhaps the least-touristed national park in Canada.
 That’s just fine with the park’s caribou, raptors, wolves and Barrenland grizzlies, which are pretty much indifferent to human presence.

 The Dempster Highway is the start of Canada’s northernmost motorway, carrying road-trippers across the Arctic Circle all the way to Inuvik in the Mackenzie River Delta.
-From there, you can take the new highway to Tuktoyaktuk, an Arctic Ocean settlement famous for pingos, caribou and Inuvialuit culture.
-It's the greatest adventure you can have while sitting down.
+And this is beginning of the new highway to Tuktoyaktuk, an Arctic Ocean settlement famous for pingos, caribou and Inuvialuit culture.

 With a watershed encompassing one-fifth of Canada, the Mackenzie is the country’s most significant river, spanning 4,000 kilometres from source to sea.
 In front of Norman Wells, the "Big Mac" is more than four kilometres wide; meanwhile, at a canyon near Fort Good Hope called The Ramparts, it chokes to just half a kilometre across.
 Culturally, the river is a superhighway linking together the ancient Dene homeland.
 For paddlers, it's an epic pilgrimage – the greatest way to get right to the heart of the Northwest Territories.

 At 355 kilometres, the Canol Trail is the most extensive wild hiking path in North America.
 Backpackers often require three weeks or more to complete the route, and must be totally self-sufficient: You'll encounter no communities or services of any kind, and often, no other hikers.
 What you will find?
 A million nameless peaks, glorious alpine valleys, and critters that have never laid eyes on a human being.
-Be warned, you may also come across grizzly bears, so be sure you have bear training before tackling this trek.
+Be warned, this is also grizzly bear country.

 Wood Buffalo National Park is the largest protected area in Canada and the second-biggest park on Earth.
 Dwarfing many sovereign countries, it guards a great swath of the boreal plains, home to the last remnants of the great bison herds that once roamed the continent.
 Indeed, almost everything here is superlative – the world's biggest beaver dam, the largest freshwater Delta, and this creature ...

 This is perhaps the most endangered bird species in all of North America – but in the marshlands near Fort Smith, the elusive whooping crane has begun to rebound.
 Once numbering fewer than two-dozen, the world’s whooping crane population is now approaching 500, thanks in part to the protection of its summer habitat in the North.
-Lucky visitors may get a glimpse of the birds.
 They're easy to recognize: At five feet tall, they're the tallest bird on the continent.

 For two months each winter, the North Slave region is home to the planet’s longest ice road – a 600-kilometre frozen highway rolling across lakes and tundra clear to the Nunavut border.
 Though designed for mining transport trucks, this private road also carries hunters, photographers and adventurers.
 The hearty few who tackle it will need guts, gas, and Arctic-grade cold weather gear.